Home Crosses Pagan symbols Site search

 Remains of a Churchyard Cross

 Derelict or imposing, these ancient structures usually hold a prominent position in the vicinity of a church.
-And they raise the question: Why does a church yard, which already contains a church building with one or more crosses attached, need another cross in the grounds?
+And they raise the question: Why does a church yard, which already contains a church building with one or more crosses attached, need another cross outside?

 There are several reasons: